daijro/SearchifyX/README.md

 - Option to not show in taskbar

-- Hides from screen capture
+- Hide from screen capture

 <hr width=30>